vvaezian/Data-Science-Fundamentals/Pandas.md

                       columns=['x','y'],
                       chunksize=1000000
                      )
+# If a column had int data type and had NULL values in SQL Server, it gets imported as float.
+# We can use the Int64 data type which is introduced in 0.24+ for nullables integer:
+df_read.myCol = df_read.myCol.astype('Int64')

 ### big data
 # Pandas data storage is not as efficient as H2O, so after importing each chunk,